Revisiting the first-order QCD phase transition in dense strong interaction matter: Phase structure in first-order QCD transitions

 with $p = (\omega_p,\spatial{p})$ the quark momentum, $\omega_p$ the Matsubara frequency, $Z_q^{E,M}$ the dressed wave functions and $M_q$ the mass function.
 Our key observation is that during the first-order phase transition, the gap equation shown in \Cref{fig:quark-DSE} also allows for an intermediate phase ($I$) between the chiral symmetry breaking (Nambu, $N$) phase and the chiral symmetric (Wigner, $W$) phase.
 This new $I$ solution branch for the quark propagator is found with an improved iteration procedure for solving the gap equation numerically, which is inspired by the homotopy method introduced in Refs.~\cite{Zheng:2023tbv} and~\cite{Wang:2012me}.
 The technical details of this procedure are given in \Cref{app:homo-init-iter}.

-For the gap equation, we resort to the Dyson-Schwinger equations~(DSE) approach, with one of the current best truncation schemes at finite $T$ and $\mu_{B}^{}$ in Refs.~\cite{Lu:2025cls} that satisfies the Slavnov-Taylor identities (STIs) and the renormalization condition in the quark-gluon vertex, see also the details in Refs.~\cite{Gao:2020qsj}.
+For the gap equation, we resort to the Dyson-Schwinger equations~(DSE) approach, with one of the current best truncation schemes given in Refs.~\cite{Lu:2025cls} for the gluon propagator and quark-gluon vertex in \Eq{eq:quark-gapeq-self} at finite $T$ and $\mu_{B}^{}$.
+Specifically, the truncation satisfies the Slavnov-Taylor identities (STIs) and the renormalization condition in the quark-gluon vertex, see also the details in Refs.~\cite{Gao:2020qsj}.
 This approach offers quantitative precision on the chiral crossover line as well as thermodynamic quantities at small chemical potential, meeting with the benchmark results from lattice QCD and the functional renormalisation group approach.
 Here we apply the scheme to further explore the higher chemical potential region.
 Specifically, we focus on the $N_f=2+1$ flavor case in this work, where the $u$, $d$ and $s$ quarks for \Eq{eq:quark-prop} have the same chemical potential:

 Within the coexistence region of $N$ and $W$ phase in first-order phase transition, there is one unique solution $G_{q}^{I}$ found other than $G_{q}^{N}$ and $G_{q}^{W}$ for the gap equation, whose respective real part of the mass function $M_q$ obeys the order: